CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 #> # ... with 4 more variables: din <dbl>, din_N <dbl>, nox_N <dbl>, nh4_N <dbl>
 ```

-The poorly fit samples are all from 2015 and 2016, warm season.
+The poorly fit samples are all from 2015 and 2016 during the warm season.
 It is
 possible the fit for those years is affected by the prevalence of winter
 samples, with the unbalanced sampling history biasing estimates for the
 entire year.